Causal Machine Learning: A Survey and Open Problems: Causal Supervised Learning

-With no surprise, the validity of this assumption has been challenged \cite{dulac2019challenges, underspecification}; it has been famously called \say{the big lie in machine learning} \cite{IRM}.
+With no surprise, the validity of this assumption has been challenged \citep{dulac2019challenges, underspecification}; it has been famously called \say{the big lie in machine learning} \citep{IRM}.
 Whenever we deploy our models in the real world, we have little to no control over the distribution we observe; e.g., variables can change in frequency (see \Cref{fig:spurious_associations}), and novel feature combinations can occur that are not contained in the training set.
-Put simply, if the i.i.d. assumption breaks down, models relying on it will perform poorly \cite{shen2021towards}.
+No matter how many samples we draw from the training distribution, there are changes that occur in the test distribution that cannot be predicted from the training data alone.
+Put simply, if the i.i.d. assumption breaks down, models relying on it will perform poorly \citep{shen2021towards}.

 Let us consider the example in \Cref{fig:spurious_associations}, inspired by \Cref{mlp:spurious}.
 In the training dataset, pictures of cows typically exhibit alpine pasture backgrounds, a spurious association caused by the cow's natural habitat.
 If we train a model under the i.i.d. assumption, the model will rely on this spurious association for future predictions: this is a feature, not a bug.
 Naturally, problems will arise when we use the model in test settings where cow pictures do not include grass backgrounds.
 Then, our model is at risk of misclassifying cows.
 This example illustrates how the i.i.d. assumption breaks down whenever the test distribution differs from the training distribution.
 As an alternative to the i.i.d. assumption, we can assume that our data is sampled from interventional distributions governed by an SCM.
 For a given dataset generated across a set of environments $\gE$, $\left\{\left(\vx_i^e, y_i^e\right)_{i=1}^N \right\}_{e \in \gE}$, we view each environment $e \in \gE$ as being sampled from a separate interventional distribution.
 Regarding the example in \Cref{fig:spurious_associations}, we view the test dataset as being generated by interventions on the latent variables for background features.
+However, claims about such interventions rest on the assumption that the underlying SCM is valid, which in turn depends on strong assumptions about the data-generating process (e.g., no hidden confounding).
+These assumptions are difficult to verify and should be explicitly stated when interpreting results.

 How can we estimate $p(y \mid \vx)$ in a principled manner?
 In the following sections, we will discuss two classes of methods that aim to learn domain-robust, transferable \emph{features} or \emph{mechanisms}: in \emph{invariant feature learning}, we learn a content representation $\rmC$ of the causal parents of Y, $\pa(Y)$, such that $Y \sim p(y \mid \vc)$ across all environments.
 In \emph{invariant mechanism learning}, we identify a set of mappings $\gF$ that allow us to predict $Y$ from $\rmX$ across a range of interventional distributions.